 - iOS 2.0+

-- tvOS 2.0+
+- tvOS 9.0+

-UINavigationBar object presents a bar, typically displayed at the top of the screen, containing buttons for navigating within a hierarchy of screens.
-The primary properties are a left (back) button, a center title, and an optional right button.
+UINavigation object is a bar, typically displayed at the top of the window, containing buttons for navigating within a hierarchy of screens.
+The primary components are a left (back) button, a center title, and an optional right button.
 You can use a navigation bar as a standalone object or in conjunction with a navigation controller object.

-Using a Navigation Bar With a Navigation Controller
+Using a Navigation Bar with a Navigation Controller

 A navigation controller automatically assigns itself as the delegate of its navigation bar object.
 Therefore, when using a navigation controller, don’t assign a custom delegate object to the corresponding navigation bar.